rtang03/fabric-rx-cqrs/README.md

 It leverages `pubSub()`, as default publish-subscription engine, for GraphQL subscription.

 GraphQL is the preferred API implementation; beyond the scope of this library.

+GraphQL test-net is under development.

 ### Technologies